H.R. 5309: Congressional Tribute to Constance Baker Motley Act of 2025

 Why it matters

-The Secretary of the Treasury must strike the medal, and the design must include an image of Constance Baker Motley and an inscription of her name.
+The Secretary of the Treasury designs and strikes the medal, with discretion over the emblems and inscriptions.
+The bill requires the design to include an image of Constance Baker Motley and an inscription of her name.

-The medal would be presented to Joel Motley III, her son, and Constance Royster, her niece, with final disposition of the gold medal going specifically to Joel Motley III.
+The award would be presented to Joel Motley III, her son, and Constance Royster, her niece.
+The gold medal itself ultimately goes to Joel Motley III.
+Motley died on September 28, 2005, and is survived by her son, three grandchildren, and nieces and nephews in Connecticut and other states.

 Who benefits from H.R.
 5309?

-Joel Motley III and Constance Royster receive the formal presentation, and Joel Motley III ultimately receives the gold medal itself.
-The bill also publicly recognizes a family legacy that includes her surviving son, 3 grandchildren, nieces, and nephews.
+Joel Motley III (her son) and Constance Royster (her niece) receive the formal presentation.
+Joel Motley III ultimately keeps the gold medal.
+The bill also publicly recognizes her broader family — three grandchildren, nieces, and nephews in Connecticut and other states.

 Who is affected by H.R.
 5309?